Do I need contents insurance as a student?

 Accidental damage refers to unexpected and unintended damage or breakage.
 This would have been caused by a single, sudden and one-off event which was unforeseeable.
 Accidental damage is usually useful for those who have children, pets or are students.

 Very few insurance policies include accidental damage as a standard.
-It’s always worth checking the policy documents as you may be able to add it on.
+It’s always worth checking the policy documents as it's usually an optional extra.

-At Urban Jungle we understand accidents happen so we include it as standard to our contents insurance policy from just £5 per month.
+At Urban Jungle we understand accidents happen so we include it as standard to our Urban Jungle Contents only policy from just £5 per month.

 Can I get contents insurance in student halls of residence?